Royal Navy cutlasses: Other cutlasses

 HM Coastguard came under Admiralty control in 1856 and sometimes functioned like an auxiliary navy service before it was returned to civilian control in 1923.
 Since shortly after its 1822 formation ratings in the Coastguard were issued with a Coastguard Pattern cutlass.
 The blade of this weapon measured 29+3/4 in in length and 1+7/16 in in width, and had a pronounced curve.
 The guard was stirrup shaped, with a pronounced quillon and no pommel.
 The grip was shaped to suit the hand and had 19 spiral grooves.
 The scabbard was brown leather with a brass chape and frog hook.
 Soon after the Admiralty took over the Coastguard cutlass was withdrawn and standard navy pattern weapons issued.
 The hilts of the Coastguard cutlasses were reused by the War Department; mounted to straight blades they were issued to privates of the Army Hospital Corps from 1857.

 The Royal Naval Artillery Volunteers, a naval reserve force from 1873 to 1892, also had their own cutlass pattern.
 This was a hybrid design between the naval cutlass and a navy officer's sword; it is not known if this weapon was issued to ratings, warrant officers or officers.
-Another maritime force, the Thames River Police, which was brought into government control in 1800 and not given to the Metropolitan Police in 1839, was also issued with its own cutlass.
+Another maritime force, the Thames River Police, which was brought into government control in 1800 was also issued with its own cutlass before its merger with the Metropolitan Police in 1839.
 The Revenue Service, precursor of HM Coastguard, may also have been issued with their own cutlass design.